- Using KUnit

-KUnit is a lightweight unit testing and mocking framework for the Linux kernel.
+KUnit is a lightweight unit testing framework for the Linux kernel.
 These tests are able to be run locally on a developer’s workstation without a VM or special hardware.

 If you work on the Linux kernel, then KUnit is for you.

 The first question is, “why write unit tests in the first place?”

 A unit test is a test focused on testing a small “unit” of code.
 This is usually on the level of a few functions at most.
 Unit tests try to avoid external dependencies like hardware and/or stub them out where possible.